Indigenous-led scholarship

 At the University of Victoria, we are committed to understanding the history of Indigenous people in Canada and to a future that embraces the common wisdom and teachings of Indigenous Elders and Knowledge Keepers.

-Qwul'sih'yah'maht (Robina Thomas), AVP Indigenous
+Qwul'sih'yah'maht (Robina Thomas), VP Indigenous

 Indigenous law